danilos1/javiler/README.md

 # Py_Compiler
-A simple C compiler, which is intended especially as a project for ```System Programming - II``` discipline.
+A simple Python compiler, which is intended especially as a project for ```System Programming - II``` discipline.

 ## Getting started
 To run the compiler you should download [py_compiler-1.0-SNAPSHOT.jar](https://github.com/danilos1/py_compiler/blob/master/py_compiler-1.0-SNAPSHOT.jar) file and run in terminal/console the following command:<br>